-also filed suit this month on behospital.
+representing the Sanders family, also filed suit this month on behospital.
 But Specter said he was In addition, 11 of the 23 experistill investigating what role the enced infectious symptoms in their virus may have played in her eyes.
 Six hospital employees and death.

-He described the hospital's use of contaminated equipment including a device called an ophespecially given the fact that the limited glove use," wrote the aupatients were neonates - gener- thors, all pediatric or infection exally defined as babies less than perts from CHOP or the University the intensive-care unit.
+He described the hospital's use of contaminated equipment including a device called an ophthe intensive-care unit.